DevOpsMadDog/Devops.ai/content/whitepapers/enterprise-vm-competitive-one-pager.md

-# Enterprise Vulnerability Management: Real-World Examples + Competitive Snapshot
+# Enterprise Vulnerability Management: Industry Examples + Competitive Snapshot

+**DISCLAIMER**: Archetypal scenarios for illustration only.
+DevOps.ai has no customer deployments yet.
+Outcome percentages are target benchmarks based on third-party research and internal modeling; see references.

-**How large enterprises struggle with vulnerability management and how AlDeci solves these challenges**
+**How large enterprises typically struggle with vulnerability management and how AlDeci is designed to address these challenges**

 ---

 ## How Big Enterprises Run Vulnerability Management Today

-### Archetype 1: Fortune 100 Financial Services (CISO + AppSec Lead)
+### Archetype 1: Fortune 100 Financial Services (Illustrative)

+*Hypothetical profile based on industry patterns; not a real DevOps.ai customer.*

 **Scale & Context:**
 - 500+ developers across 15 business units